rodmachen/rodmachen.com/app/_posts/writing/2014-03-28-zadie-smith.md

 <p dir="ltr">
   At only 38 years old, Zadie Smith has much more writing in her, and whether its short stories, novels or nonfiction, she’s sure to keep challenging her audience.
 It’s not in her to do otherwise.
 </p>

+(This article was originally published by the Austin Chronicle on March 28, 2014 under the title &#8220;<a href="http://www.austinchronicle.com/daily/books/2014-03-28/get-to-know-zadie-smith/print/" target="_blank">Get to Know Zadie Smith</a>.)